Fireworks

 METHODIST CAMPGROUND SPEAKERS STAND

 The Speakers Stand in the Veterans Grove was not the only Speakers Stand in Weirs Beach.
 There was another, located at the Methodist Campground.
-In the photo below, a hexagonal structure is emblazoned with the entreaty “SEARCH THE SCRIPTURE”.
-(Photo from a stereoview by Tebbetts and Lindsay, Laconia, NH.)
+In the first photo below, a hexagonal structure is emblazoned with the entreaty “SEARCH THE SCRIPTURE”.
+(First photo from a stereoview by Tebbetts and Lindsay, Laconia, NH.)
+In the second photo, the entreaty is “TEMPERANCE”.
+(Second photo from stereoview #766, published by B.W.
+Kilburn, Littleton, N.H.)

 A photo of the Methodist Campground Speakers Stand from an 1890s souvenir booklet.